Albrecht Rodenbach

-Albertus "Albrecht" Petrus Josephus Mansuetus Ferdinandus Rodenbach ([ˈɑlbrɛxt ˈroːdə(m)bɑx]; 27 October 1856 – 23 June 1880) was a Flemish poet, and a leader in the revival of Flemish literature that occurred in the late 19th century.
-He is more noteworthy as a symbol of the Flemish movement, than for his actual activities, since he died at the age of 23.
-Hugo Verriest called Rodenbach the poet, the soul, the heart, the mind, the word of Reborn Flanders!
+Albertus Petrus Josephus Mansuetus Ferdinandus "Albrecht" Rodenbach ([ˈɑlbrɛxt ˈroːdə(m)bɑx]; 27 October 1856 – 23 June 1880) was a Flemish poet, and a leader in the revival of Flemish literature, or "Flemish movement", that occurred in the late 19th century.
+He is more noteworthy as a symbol of the Flemish movement than for his actual activities, since he died at the age of 23.
+Hugo Verriest called Rodenbach "the poet, the soul, the heart, the mind, the word of Reborn Flanders".

 Early life

 Rodenbach was born in Roeselare into a bourgeois family, the eldest of 10 children and cousin to the novelist Georges Rodenbach.
 Albrecht Rodenbach's father was Julius Rodenbach (1824–1915) from the Rhineland, brother to Felix Rodenbach, the Flemish political propagandist.
 Albrecht Rodenbach's mother was Silvia de la Houttre (1834–1899).
 Although his mother was a Walloon from Tournai, she had adopted the Dutch spoken in Roeselare.
 From an early age, Rodenbach was exposed to Flemish nationalistic feeling by his father and his uncle.

 Rodenbach attended the Minor Seminary, Roeselare, where he was exposed to the ideas of the Flemish literature movement by Hugo Verriest and others.
 Rodenbach was also influenced at this time by Guido Gezelle.
-In the 1874-1875 school year, this led to a conflict between the Flemish students and the school's francophile director.
+In the 1874–1875 school year, this led to a conflict between the Flemish students and the school's francophile director.
 At the annual songfest the students traditionally sang French songs, Rodenbach led the protest and the predominantly Dutch-speaking students sang a protest song in Dutch.
 This protest led to similar protests all over Belgium.
 Despite this and other activism, Rodenbach graduated with a first in rhetoric in 1876.